niteshkadyan/HillhacksLantern/README.md

 * D2, D3 = 1W LEDs.
 Warm white looks great.
 * Solar panel = 2V 130ma(260mW).
 Any 2V panel can be used.
 More the wattage, Faster would be the charging.

-Note: The red wire from the JST connector on the circuit board have to be soldered to the -ve solder pad of the solar panel and the black one would be soldered to the +ve solder pad.
+Note: The red wire from the JST connector on the circuit board has to be soldered to the -ve solder pad of the solar panel and the black one has be soldered to the +ve solder pad.
 This is against the convention as I couln't get the wires with the correct orientation in the market.